stephengold/Maud/README.md

 If the bone is tracked (more about that later) the staff also includes up to 10 stacked "sparklines" bracketed by a pair of "finials".
-The sparklines, rendered in 4 colors, represent animation data, and the finials help identify the sparklines.
+The sparklines, rendered in 4 colors, represent animation data, and the finials help you identify which sparkline is which.

 ![screenshot](figures/fig03.png "a detailed staff in a score view")